yyle88/zaplog/README.md

 ### 4. **Creating Sub-Loggers (SubZap)**

 You can create sub-loggers with default fields for additional context, making your logs more informative.
-Use `SubZap`, `SubZap2`, or `SubZap3` for creating sub-loggers:
+Use `SubZap`, `NewZap` for creating sub-loggers:

 #### SubLogger Creation with `SubZap`: